Clark County School District

 Distance Education Schools

-All charter schools are independent public schools of choice, meaning parents can choose to enroltheirer children.
+All charter schools are independent public schools of choice, meaning parents can choose to enroll their children.
 Charter Schools are quasi-part by CCSD but independent, meaning they operate free from many regulations that are imposed upon district schools.
-They are free to approach education with innovative curriculum but are ultimately bound to the accountability to academic results and increasing student achievement.
-Moreover, charter schools are generally mission-focused schools ranging from project-based, science and technology, distance education, career / vocational, dual credit college courses, etc.
+They are free to approach education with innovative curriculum but are ultimately bound to the accountability of academic results and increasing student achievement.
+Moreover, charter schools are generally mission-focused schools ranging from project-based, science and technology, distance education, career/vocational, dual credit college courses, etc.

 Because charter schools are public schools, supported with tax dollars, they must be open to all students.
 If there are more applicants than seats, charters are to conduct a lottery, or some other non-discriminatory selection process, to ensure that all interested students have an equal opportunity to attend the charter.
 If space is available, students residing in other Nevada counties may attend a charter school located in Clark County.
 Each charter school has its own enrollment procedures and time of enrollment.
 Contact individual schools you are interested in for paperwork and times students can be enrolled.